jibijen/Crypto-Dekho/README.md

 # 🚀 Crypto-Dekho
-Crypto-Dekhoju is a sleek and interactive cryptocurrency tracker built using React JS, Material UI, and Chart.js.
+Crypto-Dekho is a sleek and interactive cryptocurrency tracker built using React JS, Material UI, and Chart.js.
 It provides real-time insights into the crypto market with clean visuals and a user-friendly interface.

 # 🔍 Features